 The facility will operate with due regard to the conditions of the EP and all relevant environmental legislation to ensure that the site does not pose a significant risk to the surrounding human and natural environment.

 The SCR (ref.
 402.065523.00001_SCR) is enclosed within Section 9 as part of this EP variation application.

+Environmental Management System (EMS) Summary

+As part of the EP application, a summary of the Environmental Management System (EMS) is required to be submitted.
+WLC will have a full EMS in place which will be in line with the Environmental Agency’s guidance on “Developing a management system: environmental permits”.
+The EMS Summary (ref.
+402.065523.00001_EMS) is enclosed as part of this EP variation application.

 Drawings